JimMcL/YetAnotherTracker/README.md

 ### Region of interest
 You can exclude parts of the video from analysis by defining a mask, which is simply one or more polygons.
 The mask may define the regions to be processed, or the regions to be excluded from processing.
-The polygons are define in a file using the [JSON](https://www.json.org/) format, specified with the option `--mask-file <json>`.
+The polygons are defined in a file using the [JSON](https://www.json.org/) format, specified with the option `--mask-file <json>`.
 The file should contain 2 values, `includeRegion` (boolean) and `points` (array of arrays of points which are objects with `x` and `y` values).
 Each array of points defines a polygon.
-Points use the coordinate system of the untransformed video.
+Points use the coordinate system of the untransformed video, i.e. pixels.

 The `Mask` button may be used to create a mask by drawing it on the video.
 Click the `Save` button to write the mask JSON to a file with the same name as the input video file, and extension `.json`.